Interactive Question Answering Systems: Literature Review: Question Answering Approaches

 Disambiguation and exploration may run for one step only or for a sequence of steps.
 Depending on the "memory" the QAS has about previous questions and answers, we may have a \textbf{stateless} QAS or a \textbf{stateful} one.
 This latter situation leads to what we call \textbf{Conversational Question-Answering} system.
 It is worth noting that during a conversation, in \textit{system driven} interactions, we only have sequences of disambiguation or exploration steps.
 We do not have situations where the two steps are interleaved unless the systems allow a \textit{user-driven} interaction.

 In a conversation aiming to disambiguate the original query $q$, we may have situations where the answer $a'$ to $q'$ does not lead to $\hat{a}$.
-In these cases, the system computes a new query $q''$ based on $a'$ and so on until $\hat{a}$ is finally returned.
-It does not result useful to have exploratory steps while trying to disambiguate $q$ in order to compute $\hat{a}$.
+In these cases, the system computes a new query $q''$ based on $a'$ and so on until $\hat{a}$ is finally returned. \updated{Therefore, it is not helpful to have exploratory steps while disambiguating $q$ to compute $\hat{a}$.}

 \begin{example}[IQA for disambiguation] Let us consider the case in which a user needs some information about music tracks, so she asks \textit{"Who sang the song Money"}.
-This question results ambiguous since the answer could refer to both the group \textit{Pink Floyd} and the musician \textit{David Gilmour}.
-In this case, the system replies with a question trying to disambiguate the user information need.
+This question \updated{is} ambiguous since the answer could refer to both the group \textit{Pink Floyd} and the musician \textit{David Gilmour}.
+In this case, the system replies with a question trying to disambiguate the user information needs.
 It searches relevant information from the set of possible answers to reach this goal.
 As a consequence, it will pose disambiguation questions until it reaches what the user meant.
 In this example, the system asks \textit{"Do you mean the band who sang Money?"} and the user agrees, receiving then the final answer \textit{"Pink Floyd"}. \end{example}

 It is worth noting that in the Example \ref{ex:CoQA_disambiguation} the choice of which disambiguating question to pose the user merely depends on the implementation of the system.
 In fact, asking for \textit{"Do you mean the musician who sang Money?"} leads to the same answer \textit{Pink Floyd} once the user feedback is given (i.e. she disagrees).
 That is because Example \ref{ex:CoQA_disambiguation} has a binary mutually exclusive ambiguity.
-In general, approaches for choosing disambiguating questions from a set that may be large depend on whether the system allows optimized interactions.
+In general, approaches for choosing disambiguating questions from a set that may be large depending on whether the system allows optimized interactions.

-Differently from disambiguation, two scenarios are possible in an exploratory conversation.
+Two scenarios are possible in an exploratory conversation, different from disambiguation.
 The queries may be computed by the QAS (system-driven) or the user (user-driven).
 In a system-driven scenario, new questions are proposed for which the answer is already known.
 Thus, disambiguation steps become useless.